Students in Bristol

-Bristol student recycling guides
+Bristol recycling guides

-University students can report recycling and waste issues too!
+Students can report recycling and waste issues too!

-Have you ever spotted abandoned rubbish and wanted to do something about it?
+Ever spotted abandoned rubbish and wanted to do something about it?
 You can help keep your local area clean and tidy by reporting issues you see on the street.
 If unreported, piles of rubbish or dumped items can continue to pile up – not a pleasant sight!

-Types of problems you can report on the Bristol City Council website:
+Types of problems you can report:

-Did you know that Bristol and South Gloucestershire have different collections?
+Bristol and South Gloucestershire have different collections

 Litter picking is a rewarding way of helping keep Bristol clean and free from rubbish.
 Hosting a litter pick can be a great way bring friends together and get involved with your local community.
 There are dozens of established groups across the city with new ones popping up all the time.